php-dev-br/laravel-doc-pt-br/collections.md

     $collection = collect(['name' => 'taylor', 'framework' => 'laravel']);

-    $value = $collection->get('age', 34);
+    $value = $collection->get('foo', 'default-value');

-    // 34
+    // default-value

-You may even pass a callback as the method's default value.
+You may even pass a callback as the default value.
 The result of the callback will be returned if the specified key does not exist:

     $collection->get('email', function () {
-        return 'taylor@example.com';
+        return 'default-value';
     });

-    // taylor@example.com
+    // default-value

 <a name="method-groupby"></a>
 #### `groupBy()` {.collection-method}